3drepo/3drepo.io/README.md

+Deployment with a 5.8 bouncer for backwards compatability testing.
+Do not merge!

 # 3drepo.io ![](https://travis-ci.org/3drepo/3drepo.io.svg?branch=master)

 3drepo.io a web based BIM collaboration platform.
 It is one of the 4 parts of the 3D Repo ecosystem.